Maffsie/wulver/README.md

 Requirements:
 * Compatible operating system.
 At this time, Wulver is known to be compatible with FreeBSD 9.0 and Gentoo Linux, and will be directly maintained on both platforms.
 * Perl 5, and all necessary modules.
 A list of necessary modules is not available at this time.
+You will also need to ensure perl is compiled with threading support.
 * More as the project develops.

 Installing: